wrapl/minilang/docs/library/number.rst

       0:bsr :> 0

-:mini:`meth (Int₁: integer32):div(Int₂: integer32): integer`
+:mini:`meth (Int₁: integer):mod(Int₂: integer): integer`
-   Returns the quotient of :mini:`Int₁` divided by :mini:`Int₂`.
+   Returns the remainder of :mini:`Int₁` divided by :mini:`Int₂`.
-   The result is calculated by rounding down in all cases.
+   Note: the result is calculated by rounding down in all cases.
+In particular,  the result is always nonnegative.

+:mini:`meth (Int₁: integer) !| (Int₂: integer): integer` Returns :mini:`Int₂` if it is not divisible by :mini:`Int₁` and :mini:`nil` otherwise.

+:mini:`meth (Int₁: integer) % (Int₂: integer): integer` Returns the remainder of :mini:`Int₁` divided by :mini:`Int₂`.
+   Note: the result is calculated by rounding towards 0.
+In particular,  if :mini:`Int₁` is negative,  the result will be negative.
+   For a nonnegative remainder,  use :mini:`Int₁ mod Int₂`.

+:mini:`meth integer(String: string, Base: integer): integer | error`
+   Returns the base :mini:`Base` integer in :mini:`String` or an error if :mini:`String` does not contain a valid integer.

 :mini:`meth (Int₁: integer32):mod(Int₂: integer32): integer`